 - Creation of detailed CAD models

-The goal of Phase 4 is to prepare the detailed technical designs for the building.
+The Goal of Riba Stage 4 plan of work is to prepare the detailed technical designs for the building.

-This includes any design for specialist subcontractors and specifications.
+- Any design for specialist subcontractors and specifications

 Depending on the project, all needed engineers are subcontracted and work alongside the Lead and Construction architects.